 However, even though the solar maximum itself does not significantly increase UV radiation, it is still a reminder of the importance of protecting your skin from the sun’s harmful rays.

-Regular dermatological screenings and maintaining good sun safety habits are some of the best ways to stay proactive against the risks of skin cancer.
+Regular dermatological screenings including skin checks and mole maps and maintaining good sun safety habits are some of the best ways to stay proactive against the risks of skin cancer.

 Ponsonby Doctors is here to support your healthcare journey, ensuring that you receive the care and guidance needed to stay safe and healthy, regardless of the phase of the solar cycle.